Home and Property – Residential Care Fees

 Having money locked up in your property can work against you should you go into long-term care.
 Equity release schemes can provide you with a lump sum or an income that can be used to pay for your residential care fees, either in advance or whilst you are in care, or even to spend on other areas such as holidays, new car, etc.

 We Can Help

-If you are looking for an extra source of income but want to stay in your home, call us for a free, no obligation chat to and we can refer you to a specialist Independent Financial Adviser (“IFA”) in your area.
+If you are looking for an extra source of income but want to stay in your home, call us and we can refer you to a specialist Independent Financial Adviser (“IFA”) in your area.

 Seek advice from a solicitor such as ourselves and from an IFA that specialises in these matters and are able to properly help and advise you on whether this might be suitable for you.